Finding reliable beta readers is often a challenging process for new authors, especially if you’re working on a publishing schedule.

 It’s much better to get this honest feedback well before you publish your book.

-Here are some ideas to help you in finding effective beta readers.
+Here are some ideas to help you.

-1. Family and friends
+1. Family And Friends

 You can always start with your friends and family.
-At least face to face, you can plead, beg, and smile when you ask.
+At least face-to-face, you can plead, beg, and smile when you ask.

-There is also the problem that they might not read your manuscript but will still tell you that it was a lovely story.
+There is also the problem that they might not read your manuscript, but will still tell you that it was a lovely story.

-2. Writing groups
+2. Writing Groups

 You can look online and in your community for a writer’s group.